davidwong666/BuzzNet/README.md

 3. Error function for easier error handling in backend

+4. Fixed code duplication in backend/api/index.js, migrate the logic to backend/index.js -> need to be tested by re-deployment

 ## 16-04-2025 Updates by Baichuan ZENG

 I've made comprehensive changes to implement the unlike functionality and comment feature: